-The Contract of Enrollment is continual commitment until any point at which a parent/guardian elects to complete the Opt-out process.
-Should student(s) need to withdraw outside the annual Opt-out period, parents/guardians should notify the school as soon as they know that their child(ren) will be withdrawing.
+The Contract of Enrollment is a continual commitment until a parent/legal guardian elects to complete the withdrawal process.
+Should student(s) need to withdraw during a current school year, parents/guardians should notify the school as soon as possible regarding the withdrawal of their child(ren).

-Clarksville Christian School's withdrawal policy is as follows: If a parent/guardian seeks to withdraw student(s) outside the opt-out window of any given academic year, the parent (or guardian) will be financially responsible for the payment of tuition and any and all other school-related fees associated with said student for that entire school year, the first semester of the following school year, and/or the entire following school year based upon the specific circumstances.
+Clarksville Christian School's withdrawal policy for a current year is as follows: If a parent/legal guardian seeks to withdraw student(s) during the current academic year, the parent/legal guardian will be financially responsible for the payment of tuition and all other school-related fees associated with said student for that entire school year.
+If the notification occurs after the January 31st Opt-out deadline, the family is also responsible for the entire amount of tuition and fees for the school year immediately following.
 No fees or deposits are refundable or prorated.
-(Exception to the policy for tuition may be made for military families upon our receipt of official orders to move.)

-If a student's family has a non-military job change that requires them to move their primary residence out of the greater Clarksville area, they will owe only the remaining balance of their current semester tuition, as well as any unpaid fees.
-If the enrollment contract Opt-out period has passed and the following school year has not yet begun, they will also owe the first semester of tuition for the following school year, as well as any unpaid fees.
+If a student's family has a non-military job change that requires them to move their primary residence out of the greater Clarksville area, they will owe only the remaining balance of their current semester's tuition, as well as any unpaid fees.
+If the enrollment contract Opt-out deadline has passed and the following school year has not yet begun, they will also owe the first semester of tuition for the following school year, as well as any unpaid fees.